 I know buffer isn’t really a social platform, but it’s the tool I use every time I create a new post about health and fitness.
-It connects to Twitter, Facebook and Google+ pages giving me a place to post new content to all three from a single location.
+It connects to my Twitter and Facebook pages giving me a place to post new content from a single location.

 There are several other good systems out there, but I have been a fan of Buffer for more than a year now.

 You don’t have to commit yourself to sharing on social media for fitness to be successful.
 Personally, I don’t really mind the exposure.
 I am an open virtual book.

 But that’s me.

 Find what can help you succeed and embrace it.
 Anything you can find to keep your focus on self-improvement is worth the effort.
 When it comes to your health and happiness, it boils down to the decisions you make in order to achieve your dreams and goals.